mahairod/tomcat55/site/trunk/README.txt

 ***NOTE***

-The Tomcat web site is based on .xml files which are transformed into .html files using XLST and Ant.
+The Tomcat web site is based on .xml files which are transformed into .html files using XSLT and Ant.

 In order to make modifications to the Tomcat web site, you need to first check out the jakarta-tomcat-site modules from CVS: